magictrick-dev/pwshbuild/README.md

 such that you can map it to your environment variables to invoke the program from your terminal of choice.
 This project doesn't require any dependencies and can be compiled using any compiler of your choice.

-You can run pwshbuild with `pwshbuild` and it will automatically generate the scripts and the config file in the directory you are currently in.

-Supply `pwshbuild.conf` with the build directory and executable path.
+Supply `pwshbuild.conf` with the build directory and executable path and the scripts will take care of the rest.
+Once done, the scripts are ready to go!

-## Quickstart Guide

-Compile the project using CMake or preferred compiler of choice and place the output executable somewhere quiet.
-There are zero dependencies--only one file.
-Once you have the executable, map it to your environment variables for ease-of-access so you can execute it from the command line wherever you are.

 ## What is pwshbuild?

-I found that typing the same commands into the command line often becomes tedious, so I wrote a series of powershell scripts to do the work for me.
-When typing those scripts into the command line became equally as tedious, I created keymaps in VSCode to type them in for me.
+I find myself typing the same commands over and over again to be quite tedious, so I wrote a series of PowerShell scripts to take care of the work for me.
+When typing those scripts into the command line over and over again, it too became a tedious chore.
+So I created keymaps in Visual Studio Code to push these commands off to the terminal for me.
+However, whenever I started a new project, I ended needing to copy over these scripts from one project to another.
+That too became tedious.

-Whenever I needed to make a new project, copying these powershell scripts over between each project also became tedious.
-So I wrote a program that generates these files for me each time I spin up a new C++ project.
+Pwshbuild is my attempt at solving a series of trivial problems: creating scripts, running scripts, and copying scripts.
+This project is very simplistic and it is reflected within the source code.
+It's not meant to do anything fancy, only enough to make my life simpler.
+If this is something that resonates with you, please feel free to use, fork, or contribute to the project.

 ## What are the requirements to use pwshbuild?